Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

         * WebApp upper-left logo returns to homepage.
         * "Already Have An Account?" text links to login page.
         * "sign in Button" redirects to login homepage with user entered credentials.
-        * "Create Account" returns to main page with login status if info in valid.
+        * User is directed to the game page if the sign up info is valid.
-        * "Create Account" if account exists or does not follow username/email/pw protocol, refresh page with appropriate message.
+        * If account exists or does not follow username/email/pw protocol, refreshes page rendering the appropriate message.

     * List of tests for verifying the rendering of the page
-        * Test page appears correct to formatting.
+        * Page appears with the correct visual formatting and layout.
+Should look like the image provided.
-        * Test that all routes work correctly, including route to login page.
+        * Test that all routes work correctly, and direct the user to the specified page.
-        * Test that users cannot create more than one account with the same credentials.
-        * Test new accounts are correctly logged into database.
-        * Test objectives appear correctly as shown and are the correct objectives.
+        * Test that the html and css stylesheet options render correctly when the window size or user's device is changed.

 <img src="TEAM_RESOURCES/Images_Milestone4/register.png" alt="Registration Page" width="500">